-The Soccer School is going on tour.
-We have been invited to coach with a Grassroots Club in Norway.
-Several coaches are going over the week to deliver 3 days sessions to Rosseland Ballklubb Norway http://www.rosselandbk.no/.
+The Soccer School went on tour.
+We were invited to coach with a Grassroots Club in Norway.
+Several coaches went over the week to deliver 3 days sessions to Rosseland Ballklubb Norway http://www.rosselandbk.no/.
 Their club is made up of 450 girls and boys aged up to under 12.
 They have 75 qualified coaches plus volunteers assisting in running the teams.
 We have set up a blog to share the experience with anyone who is interested.
 Watch this space

 Building on traditions

 On Saturday May 6th our under 13’s teams hosted our Canadian cousins again.
 This relationship has been ongoing now for over 10 years.
 The teams played simultaneously (at the same time) on Mersey Bank 9.45 kick off .
 Both teams played each of the two Canadian sides with mixed results which meant very littel because of the cordiality shown with all the officials and players.
 It was an excellent event.
 Thanks to Andrew and Eke for facilitating the players and thanks Fergus for bringing the guys over again, See you again in 2018.